mohabmohamed44/Advanced_Flask_Blog_Web_Application/readme.md

 # Blog Post Web App

-This is a simple blog post web application built with Flask and SQLAlchemy.
+This is a Advanced blog post web application built with Flask and SQLAlchemy with user authentication and authorization

 ## Getting Started